julianshapiro/velocity/packages/velocity/README.md

 WhatsApp, Tumblr, Windows, Samsung, Uber, and thousands of other companies rely on Velocity.
 Visit [Libscore.com](http://libscore.com/#$.Velocity) to see which sites use Velocity on their homepage.

-Also, a round of Velocity updates are coming late July :)
+Also, a round of Velocity updates are coming shortly, including an official React plugin :)

 **Docs**
 [VelocityJS.org](http://VelocityJS.org)